TheMaster1127/Minecraft-in-AHK/README.md

 ### October 25, 2023
 - Added a better inventory, and now you can also select items from the inventory to use.
 Also, you can just right-click on a block within your range to select it.
 Also added a sound when selecting a block in the inventory.
 Also, fixed some bugs.

+### October 29, 2023
+- Now, you craft planks by selecting the log in the inventory and placing it in the crafting box in the inventory.
+Then you can click on the planks crafted, and you're done.
+Afterward, you can simply click the planks or any other block for placement in the world.